 GIBS imagery is accessed through the following standards-based web services and formats.
 See the GIBS API wiki page for full details on accessing imagery.

-- Web Map Tile Service (WMTS) - The WMTS implementation standard provides a standards-based solution for serviing digital maps using predefined image tiles.
+- Web Map Tile Service (WMTS) - The WMTS implementation standard provides a standards-based solution for serving digital maps using predefined image tiles.
 Through the constructs of the specification, a WMTS service advertises imagery layers (e.g. imagery product) and defines the coordinate reference system, scale, and tiling grid available for access.
 The WMTS standard complements the existing Web Map Service (WMS) OGC standard by providing a less flexible but higher performing image request mechanism.
-For more information regarding the OGC WMTS specification, read here.
+Find out more information about the OGC WMTS specification.

 - Tiled Web Mapping Service (TWMS) - The TWMS specification is a custom extension to the OGS WMS standard developed by the NASA Jet Propulsion Laboratory.
 Similar to the OGC WMTS specification, TWMS introduces a "tiled" approach to imagery requests so that tiles may be pre-generated and cached for fast response.
 Unlike WMTS, the TWMS standard retains the usage of requests containing geographic coordinates for imagery.
 However, it only responds to a limited number of predefined geographic regions, creating a gridded access pattern.
-For more information regarding the TWMS specification, read here.
+Find out more information about the TWMS specification.

 - Keyhole Markup Language (KML) - The KML documentation standard provides a solution for imagery integration into mapping tools that utilize support the KML standard, specifically Google Earth.
 Using the constructs of the KML standard, GIBS infuses links to the TWMS web service endpoints to faclitate imagery viewing within supporting tools.
 A custom KML generation endpoint is provided by GIBS to dynamically generate KML documents.
-For more information regarding the KML specification, read here.
+Find out more information about the KML specification.

 - Geospatial Data Abstraction Library (GDAL) - GDAL is an open source translator library for raster geospatial data formats that presents a single abstract data model to the calling application for all supported formats.
 By providing integration into the GDAL command line utilities, GIBS imagery can be easily included in imagery processing workflows, including bulk access.
-For more information regarding GDAL, read here.
+Find out more information about GDAL.

 Relying upon these standards, GIBS imagery are made available for consumption by external client applications, imagery toolkits, and GIS applications.
 Often, these integration efforts result in shareable code and lessons learned that simplify the usage of GIBS imagery.
 A sampling of supported applications and toolkits are shown below:

-To view a full listing of existing clients and supported libraries, along with lessons learned and sample code snippiets, click below to visit the GIBS wiki.
+To view a full listing of existing clients and supported libraries, along with lessons learned and sample code snippiets, visit the GIBS wiki.